 - Clearly understand the basic philosophy aiding the international relations.

 You must know the evolution of India’s foreign policy

 - You must be aware of all big changes in the international arena over the past few years.
 Clearly define India’s role and response to it.

 You must highlight the role of India in all the major international organizations.

 What to Study for India’s International Relations Based on Location?

 - You must study India and its relations with its neighbors.
 These include the countries of Bangladesh, Pakistan, Bhutan, Afghanistan, Myanmar, China, Sri Lanka, and Nepal

-- You must pay attention on India’s take and contribution to various organizations including the United Nations, ASEAN, G20, GCC, EU, World Bank, IMF, etc.
+- You must pay attention to India’s take and contribution to various organizations including the United Nations, ASEAN, G20, GCC, EU, World Bank, IMF, etc.

 - Make it a point to study the relationship between India and other international regions like Central Asia, The Americas, Middle East, Africa, Europe, etc.)

 - It is also important to study India’s relations with the affluent nations of the world, like Germany, Japan, USA, etc.